awsdocs/amazon-transcribe-developer-guide/doc_source/conversation-diarization-batch-med.md

 # Identifying speakers and labeling their speech in audio files<a name="conversation-diarization-batch-med"></a>

-You can enable speaker identification in a batch transcription job using either the [ StartMedicalTranscriptionJob ](API_StartMedicalTranscriptionJob.md) API or the Amazon Transcribe Medical console\.
+You can enable speaker identification in a batch transcription job using either the [StartMedicalTranscriptionJob](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_StartMedicalTranscriptionJob.html) API or the AWS Management Console\.
 This enables you to identify the speakers in a clinician\-patient conversation and determine who said what in the transcription output\.

-## Console<a name="conversation-diarization-batch-med-console"></a>
+## AWS Management Console<a name="conversation-diarization-batch-med-console"></a>

-**To enable speaker diarization in a transcription job \(console\)**

-To use the console to enable speaker diarization in your transcription job, you enable audio identification and then speaker identification\.
+To use the AWS Management Console to enable speaker diarization in your transcription job, you enable audio identification and then speaker identification\.

-1. Sign in to the [ Amazon Transcribe Medical console](https://console.aws.amazon.com/transcribe/)\.
+1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/transcribe/)\.

 1. In the navigation pane, under Amazon Transcribe Medical, choose **Transcription jobs**\.